mtlynch/mtlynch.io/content/notes/zig-unit-test-c-project/index.md

 In [my previous post](/notes/zig-strings-call-c-code/#improving-the-wrapper-with-zig-managed-buffers), I converted a C string to a Zig string with this process:

 1. Create a Zig slice of the C string using `std.mem.span`.
-1. Allocate a Zig-managed memory slice with `allocSentinel`.
-1. Use `@memcpy` to copy the contents of the C string into the Zig slice.
+1. Use `allocator.dupeZ` to copy the contents of the slice into a newly allocated Zig slice.

 That process would work here, but I'd be doing a useless work in step (1). `std.mem.span` has to iterate the string to find the null terminator.
 In this code, I already know where the null terminator is because `us_base64_encode` stores that information in the `allocated` parameter.